CrashCash/ZeroBT/README.md

 record_ride - Record a ride with the Raspberry Pi in a saddlebag.

-extract_ride - Extract data from data file produced by above.
+extract_ride - Extract data suitable for a spreadsheet from data file produced by above.

 record_ride_gps - Record a ride with the Raspberry Pi and a GPS in a saddlebag.
-(You can use your phone as a GPS) - NOT FINISHED
+You can use your phone as a GPS - read the script header for details.

-extract_ride_gps - Extract data from data file produced by above. - NOT FINISHED
+extract_ride_gps - Extract data suitable for Google Maps/Google Earth from data file produced by above.

 all_zero_packets - List all possible packets in an easy-to-read format.

-all_zero_packets.txt - example of above.
+all_zero_packets.txt - Example of above.

-all_zero_packets_demo - List all possible packets as Python data items.
+all_zero_packets_demo - List all possible packets as Python data items, suitable for pasting into test code.

 all_zero_packets_demo.txt - Example of above.